Virasoro constraints in quantum singularity theories: Virasoro constraints and LG/CY correspondence

 For such a polynomial $W(x_1, x_2, x_3)$, and an arbitrary group $G$ such that $\<J\>< G < G_W$, using Theorem \ref{semi-simple-Virasoro} and Theorem \ref{virasoro-cubic}, the Virasoro Conjecture \ref{VC} for the LG pairs $(W(x_1, x_2, x_3), G)$ of CY type will follow from the conjecture below. \begin{conjecture} Let $W$ be an invertible Calabi-Yau polynomial of three variables.
 The LG A-model theory of an admissible LG pair $(W, G)$ is either generically semisimple, or equivalent to the LG A-model theory of a Fermat Calabi-Yau pair

 \end{conjecture}

 This conjecture can be checked case-by-case in two steps. \begin{enumerate} \item The bigraded superspace $\cH_{W,G}$ is isomorphic to one of the five cases:

 \item In these cases, the ranks of the state spaces are $4,6,8,9,10$ respectively.
-The first case is discussed in Theorem \ref{virasoro-cubic}.
-The second case is a special case in Proposition \ref{two-fermat-semisimple}.
-The last three cases are special cases in Theorem \ref{thm-max}.
-So Conjecture \ref{simple-elliptic-conjecture} can be checked similarly. \end{enumerate}
+The first three cases are special cases in Theorem \ref{thm-max}.
+The fourth case is discussed in Theorem \ref{virasoro-cubic}.
+The last case is a special case in Proposition \ref{general-pillow}. \end{enumerate}

 \begin{example} For the quartic polynomial $W=x_1^4+x_2^4+x_3^2$, we consider the following choices of admissible groups